jelena121/2015-03-17_Unix_R/Unix/morning_session.md

 	# my first Unix shell script
 	echo "Hello World"

-When you have done that, simply type â€˜hello.shâ€™ and see what happens.
-If you have previously run `source .profile` then you should be able to run â€˜hello.shâ€™ from any directory that you navigate to.
-If it worked, then it should have printed â€˜Hello worldâ€™.
+When you have done that, simply type 'hello.sh' and see what happens.
+If you have previously run `source .profile` then you should be able to run 'hello.sh' from any directory that you navigate to.
+If it worked, then it should have printed 'Hello world'.
 This very simple script uses the Unix command [echo][] which just prints output to the screen.
 Also note the comment that precedes the `echo` command, it is a good habit to add explanatory comments.

 #### Task U29.2 [U29.2]
-Try moving the script outside of the Code directory (maybe move it â€˜upâ€™ one level) and then `cd` to that directory.
+Try moving the script outside of the Code directory (maybe move it 'up' one level) and then `cd` to that directory.
 Now try running the script again.
-You should find that it doesnâ€™t work anymore.
-Now try running `./hello.sh` (thatâ€™s a dot + slash at the beginning).
+You should find that it doesn't work anymore.
+Now try running `./hello.sh` (that's a dot + slash at the beginning).
 It should work again.

 [echo]: http://en.wikipedia.org/wiki/Echo_(command)